 This backup acquires a global read lock on all tables (using

-LOCK) at the beginning of the dump.
-As soon as this
+the beginning of the dump.
+As soon as this lock has been

-lock has been acquired, the binary log coordinates are read and
+acquired, the binary log coordinates are read and the lock is

-the lock is released.
-If long updating statements are running
+released.
+If long updating statements are running when the

-issued, the MySQL server may get stalled until those statements
+MySQL server may get stalled until those statements finish.

-finish.
-After that, the dump becomes lock free and does not
+After that, the dump becomes lock free and does not disturb

-disturb reads and writes on the tables.
-If the update statements
+reads and writes on the tables.
+If the update statements that

 time), the initial lock period should not be noticeable, even